-The Convention has been extended by eight Protocols, of which two have been signed by Iceland, i.e. the Protocol on Heavy Metals (HM-Protocol) and the Protocol on Persistent Organic Pollutants (POP-Protocol).
-The HM-Protocol has not yet been ratified by Iceland.
+The Convention has been extended by eight Protocols, of which the Protocol on Persistent Organic Pollutants (POP-Protocol) has been signed and ratified by Iceland.
 The POP-Protocol was ratified by Iceland in May 2003 and entered into force in October 2003.

-The present report together with the associated NFR tables is Iceland's contribution to this round of reporting under the Convention, and covers emissions of POPs in the period 1990 - 2006.
+The present report together with the associated NFR tables is Iceland's contribution to this round of reporting under the Convention, and covers emissions of POPs in the period 1990 - 2007.

 The POPs included in the national inventory are PAH and dioxin/furans.
-Emissions of the greenhouse gases and the precursors NOx, NMVOC and CO as well as SO2 are also included in the Icelandic Emission Inventory, but these emissions are only reported to the UNFCCC.
+Emissions of the greenhouse gases and the precursors NOx, NMVOC and CO as well as SO_2 are also included in the Icelandic Emission Inventory, and are reported to the UNFCCC (National Inventory Report - Iceland 2009).